sondonghan20221993/cansat_2/docs/modules/07-cfs-integration-requirements.md

 - **CFS-CFG-06**: `telemetry_app` SHALL support configuration of nominal, degraded, and lost-link thresholds.
 - **CFS-CFG-07**: `telemetry_app` SHALL support configuration of the active transport identifier used for link-state assessment.
 - **CFS-CFG-08**: `img_app` SHALL support configuration of image metadata publication rate limits.
+- **CFS-CFG-09**: The baseline active transport identifier for telemetry link-state assessment SHALL be `1`.
+- **CFS-CFG-10**: Runtime updates to telemetry timing parameters SHALL first be written to a pending configuration buffer.
+- **CFS-CFG-11**: A pending telemetry configuration SHALL be validated before activation.
+- **CFS-CFG-12**: Invalid pending telemetry configuration values SHALL NOT overwrite the active configuration.
+- **CFS-CFG-13**: The active telemetry configuration SHALL only be replaced at a documented safe application point.
+- **CFS-CFG-14**: `telemetry_app` housekeeping SHALL expose the currently active telemetry timing parameters and configuration update status.

 ## 5A.
 Deployment-Specific Telemetry Link Rules